Shopify/example-checkout--product-offer-pre-purchase--js/README.md

 ## Running this app

-To run this app locally, clone the repository, and then follow our [work on an existing app](https://shopify.dev/docs/apps/getting-started/existing) tutorial to install the project dependencies and preview the app.
+To run this app locally, clone the repository, and then follow our [Work on an existing app](https://shopify.dev/docs/apps/getting-started/existing) tutorial to install the project dependencies and preview the app.

 ## Contributing